python-cffi/cffi/doc/source/ref.rst

 3. ``ffi.addressof(<library>, "name")`` returns the address of the named function or global variable from the given library object.
-*New in version 1.1:* for functions, it returns a regular cdata object containing a pointer to the function.
+For functions, it returns a regular cdata object containing a pointer to the function.

 Note that the case 1. cannot be used to take the address of a